 Pumpkin Magic Cake

-This delicious Pumpkin Magic Cake has a layer of pumpkin pie, topped with vanilla cake, and finished with a scrumptious pumpkin whipped frosting.
-It's such an easy cake to throw together and the pumpkin lovers will rave over it!
+This delicious Pumpkin Magic Cake has 3 layers to it, a layer of pumpkin pie, topped with vanilla cake, and finished with a scrumptious pumpkin whipped frosting.
+It’s such an easy cake to throw together and the pumpkin lovers will rave over it!

 A layer of light and fluffy cake tops a layer of pumpkin custard and is frosted with a pudding infused whipped cream frosting.
 Add seasonal sprinkles for the perfect finishing touch.